Online Ketamine Assisted EMDR Therapy

 Because KAP combines both ketamine and psychotherapy, it can allow for a deeper emotional exploration that may be more challenging under typical therapeutic conditions alone.

 • Some of the costs may be reimbursable for insurance benefits.
 A portion of the appointments may be eligible for utilizing your out of network insurance benefits, including our initial session, preparation, and integration sessions.
-The dosing session for psychedelic doses of KAP will not be billable to insurance because it is considered an “off label” treatment.
+The dosing sessions may not be billable to insurance because ketamine is considered an “off label” treatment and extended session times may not be covered.

 • EMDR (Eye Movement Desensitization and Reprocessing) therapy and Ketamine-Assisted Psychotherapy (KAP) appear to be highly synergistic because both aim to address and heal trauma, but they do so through complementary approaches that enhance each other’s effectiveness.
 Ketamine may reduce emotional reactivity and create a sense of safety and detachment, which can help clients approach distressing memories with less fear or overwhelm.
 While EMDR targets the cognitive and emotional processing of trauma, ketamine works on a neurochemical level to promote neural plasticity, which helps to make it more receptive to healing.
 Together, these therapies seem to accelerate recovery by supporting both the mind and brain in new, adaptive ways.
 Combining these two interventions is new approach to the treatment of trauma that will hopefully be better understood by future research.

 • Yes!
 There are many creative solutions that have been developed since the COVID pandemic to make EMDR accessible online.
-I use this website to remotely provide the “bilateral stimulation” used during EMDR therapy.
+I have resources for remotely providing the “bilateral stimulation” used during EMDR therapy.
 This is easy to set up from your mobile device and will be done in our preparation sessions.
+Read more about doing EMDR online on a blog post I wrote on this topic.

 • All of my services are offered online over HIPPA compliant technology.
 I use a high speed wired internet connection and top notch technology to provide a reliable and secure experience for all of my clients.
 I’ve been conducting all of my sessions online since 2020 and am skilled at helping my clients navigate technology to have a good experience with online therapy.